knutnergaard/FontLab-Scripts/SMuFL/readme.md

 ### copy_notes_to_glyph_names.py
 Renames glyphs with AGLFN names (uniXXXX) to descriptive SMuFL names by copying the annotations made by the script [annotate_glyphs_with_smufl_names](https://github.com/w3c/smufl/blob/gh-pages/scripts/fontlab/annotate_glyphs_with_smufl_names.py), available at the [SMuFL repository](https://github.com/w3c/smufl).

+### create_SMuFL_encoding:
+Generates FontLab encoding file (.enc) for the SMuFL PUA range based on the latest metadata release at the [SMuFL repository].

+By default, glyph names are formatted uniXXXX (UV with 'uni' prefix), according to the [AGL specification](https://github.com/adobe-type-tools/agl-specification), but encoding of descriptive SMuFLs glyph names is optional.

+**Beware:** If chosen file path already exists, the existing file will be overwritten.
+The script must be run using Python 3 in the command line.

+Please refer to the FontLab manual for more information about custom encoding tables.